 Let me explain… If you simply accept the “accurate” derogatory reporting and do nothing, then the answer is yes and you’d be correct in the definition of the 7-year rule.
 Sounds simple enough right?
 Not so fast.
 The key phrase is “if you accept it and do nothing.”

 I’ve never been one to believe something just because everyone else says it’s true.
 I do my own research.
-I briefly touched on this subject in a July article entitled “Top Credit Repair Myths” listed under lie #2.
-Credit bureaus try to convince consumers that their rules are non-negotiable but what they don’t tell you is that everything is disputable.
+Credit bureaus try to convince consumers that their rules are non-negotiable, but what they don’t tell you is that everything is disputable.
 They don’t want you to know this because it creates extra work for them.
-But also, it threatens to weaken the foundation that the credit bureaus were built on.

-If everyone knew that they could work around the system, then credit bureaus would lose their “perceived” power and control over the consumer so they keep everything hush-hush and continue selling the lie that what they say is how it is, what it is and is non-negotiable!
+If everyone knew that they could work around the system, then credit bureaus would lose their “perceived” power and control over the consumer so they keep everything hush-hush and continue selling the lie that what they say is how it is, what it is, and non-negotiable!

 I have successfully used this strategy many times over the years to have accurate derogatory information removed from my credit reports long before the 7-year mark…sometimes in as little as 45 days!
 It makes me laugh when people tell me that it can’t be done when I’ve been doing it for the past 20 years!!!

 That’s why credit bureaus try to convince you that credit repair companies don’t work.
 They know that these companies are effective at finding loopholes in the law and it drives them crazy because it threatens their bottom line.
 Credit bureaus make money by selling your information.
 If consumers go “bucking the system” then they can’t make money, so they continue to perpetuate the myth.

 Join the fight to stop bill collector harassment…Please “SHARE” this page!!!